 We provide abortions up to 35 weeks at our clinic in Maryland.
 Please keep in mind that abortions after 28 weeks are done on a case by case basis.

-- We DO NOT allow any purses or bags in our clinics.
+Purses and bags aren't allowed for safety reasons.
 You may bring in your phone, wallet, keys, food, drinks, a book or reading device.

 We have double door entrance, which is equipped with a metal detector.
 We do not let anyone in the building without a photo ID.
 We have a camera system indoors and outdoors surveying the property.
 We also have a great relationship with the local police and fire department.

 Yes.
-We are medical facility and are required to follow HIPPA regulations just like any other medical office.
+We are a medical facility and are required to follow HIPAA regulations just like any other medical office.